An Adaptive Federated Relevance Framework for Spatial Temporal Graph Learning: Experiment

-We also explore different strategies to quantify the node correlations, which serves as the adjacency matrix of the spatial-temporal graph.
+We also explore different strategies to quantify the node correlations, which serve as the adjacency matrix of the spatial-temporal graph.
 As explained in Section IV-B, DIIG enables a trainable correlation uncovering and embedding update simultaneously, and other three static methods are $K$-Nearest Neighbor ($K$-NN), Pearson Correlation Coefficient (PCC) and Phase Locking Value (PLV).
-The different node correlation functions are described as below: \begin{itemize} \item $K$-NN~\cite{jiang2013graph} generates the adjacency matrix that only selects the $k$-th nearest neighbor of each node to represent the node correlation of the graph. \item PCC~\cite{pearson1903laws} is known as the Pearson correlation function to measure similarity between each pairs of nodes. \item PLV~\cite{aydore2013note} is a time-dependent node correlation function to measure signals of each pairs of nodes. \end{itemize}
+The different node correlation functions are described below:

+\begin{itemize} \item $K$-NN~\cite{jiang2013graph} generates the adjacency matrix that only selects the $k$-th nearest neighbor of each node to represent the node correlation of the graph.
+The values in the adjacency matrix are either 0 or 1. \item PCC~\cite{pearson1903laws} is known as the Pearson correlation function, which measures the similarity between each pair of nodes using the node features.
+It scales the values in the adjacency matrix between 1 and -1. \item PLV~\cite{aydore2013note} is a useful tool to measure the phase relationship between two node signals (features).
+It returns a value between 0 and 1 to qualify the consistency of each pair of nodes in the adjacency matrix. \end{itemize}

+Regarding the GNN used in the DIIG for each participant (shown in Fig.~\ref{fig:process}.a), we compare the following models:

+\begin{itemize} \item GCN~\cite{gcn} is the first-order approximation to the spectral GNN model.
+It introduces a graph convolutional layer to aggregate messages from neighbor nodes. \item GraphSAGE~\cite{sage} is the first type of GNN that introduces the sampling technique.
+Each node only selects a subset of connected neighbor nodes when operating the message aggregation.
+This model reports a good performance on large-scale graph learning. \item GAT~\cite{gat} is the first work that incorporates the attention mechanism in GNN, computing attention scores for all connected node pairs for weighted message aggregation from neighboring nodes. \item GPS~\cite{gps} introduces an adaptive sampling technique, in which only important neighbor nodes are selected to participate in the message aggregation process.
+The level of importance of each node is tuned at each training iteration.
+This method reports a good performance in terms of graph representation learning and generalisation on unseen nodes. \end{itemize}